harfbuzz/harfbuzz/win32/README.txt

 GRAPHITE2: Enable the Graphite2 shaper, requires the SIL Graphite2 library.

-ICU: Enables the build of ICU Unicode functions.
+ICU_BUILTIN: Enables building ICU Unicode functions into the HarfBuzz DLL.
              Requires the ICU libraries.

+ICU: Enables the build of ICU Unicode functions in a separate DLL.
+Requires
+     the ICU libraries.

 UNISCRIBE: Enable Uniscribe platform shaper support.